lorindi/lorindi/README.md

 ## 🎓 Education
 - **Software University** (10/2021 - 2026)
-  - Courses include Python Advanced, Python Web, JS Front-End, React, Typescript, and VueJS, Data Engineering and Analytics
+  - Courses include Python Advanced, Python Web, JS Front-End, React, Typescript, VueJS,and Data Engineering and Analytics

 - **Graphic Art BA** at National Academy of Art (09/2015 - 07/2019)
   - Specialization in Graphics with a teaching background.